latortuga71/TortugaToolKit/README.md

 # TortugaToolKit

 Written during OSEP course, for learning purposes.
 Used heavily during the exam with much success.
+Thanks to all the open source projects out there that i was able to use and learn from.

 ## Examples